Documentation

 Each contributor can register their repository under a name and is responsible for its content.

-NUR does not check the repository for malicious content on a regular basis and it is recommended to check the expressions before installing them.
+NUR does not check the repository for malicious content on a regular basis and it is recommended to check expressions before installing them.

 Using the flake in NixOS

-Using overlays and modules from NUR in your configuration is fairly straight forward.
+Using overlays and modules from NUR in your configuration is fairly straightforward.

 {